Group Discussion Questions

 - Why do products and patients spend so much time waiting in the value stream?

 - Pick a process you are accountable for.
-Could you sit down right now and diagram it for one of your customers?
+Could you sit down and diagram it for one of your customers?
 Would that match today’s reality?

 - What keeps nurses away from the bedside?
 What can be done to reduce that?